belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 ## Task:
 Extend the previous program so that instead of buttons, the robot's light sensors are used.
 Try to replace "button (A) is clicked", "button (B) is clicked", and "button (A + B) is clicked" with appropriate blocks using l_sensor and r_sensor.

-Please ask your supervisor to insert the necessary blocks.
+Please ask a supervisor to insert the necessary blocks.

 #### Note
 - In the "at startup" block, insert "Advanced/Pins/more/pull pin **P15** up".
 - In the "at startup" block, insert "Advanced/Pins/more/pull pin **P16** up".
-- This step tells the program how to communicate with the light sensors and how many exist.
+- This step tells the program how to communicate with the light sensors.

 ## Additionally Required Blocks:
 - Advanced/Pins/more/pull pin (P0) up